Police said the woman was hit and killed while walking home with a coworker near 15th and South streets in Center City.

 After hitting the motorcycle, police said Welton continued nearby to 15th and South streets.
-That's where he's accused of driving onto the sidewalk and running over a 32-year-old woman walking with a male coworker.
+That's where he's accused of driving onto the sidewalk and running over Moreno-Sanchez and nearly hitting her coworker.

 But before he fled the scene, police and witnesses said Welton stopped the car, got out and stole the woman's purse and dog.

-Action News has obtained the following surveillance video of the fatal hit-and-run.
+Action News has obtained surveillance video of the fatal hit-and-run.
 We have edited the video, however, viewer discretion is still advised:

-Steak 48 did not open Wednesday because employees were so devastated by the death of their coworker.
+Steak 48 did not open Wednesday because employees were so devastated by the death of Moreno-Sanchez.

 Welton continued driving a block away to Broad and South where he left the car behind, police said.